sirn-se/phrity-util-transformer/docs/Types.md

 [Documentation](../README.md) / Types

 The `Type` defines types as string, and is used as type definers throughout the library.
-En extension may define its own types.
+An extension may define its own types.

 ## Available types